BA, MA, PhD, English Literature

 Rhetoric and Ethics, Narrative Theory, Economics, The International Monetary Fund, Narrative and Medicine

 Holmgren, Lindsay.
 "Narrative and Economic Modelling."
-Routledge Companion to Narrative Theory.
+The Routledge Companion to Narrative Theory.
 New York: Routledge, 2022. pp. 40-54.

 Holmgren, Lindsay.
 "Empathic Communications and Narrative Competence in Contemporary Medical Education."
 Enthymema.
 Special Issue on Narrative and Medicine.
-Winter 2016.
+Winter 2016: pp. 90-104.

 McGill University Department of English Fellowships

 The Honorable Mary K. Bush.
 IMF, Former Alternate U.S. Executive Director.

 John Calvin Williams.
 IMF, Senior Economist in the Africa Department; Office of US Executive Director

 Anoop Singh.
 IMF, Former Director of the Asia and Pacific Department; former Director of the Western Hemisphere Department.